Thursday, January 28, 2010

 wealthy, including tribal members who have

-received million-dollar casino pay-outs
+received million-dollar casino pay-outs.
+He

 says the money would pay for services such